Posts by Jaime Ortega aka Arizona.:

 However, more than ever, short-term gratification has taken over long-term gratification.
 The reason – the emergence of the Internet and the amount of social mediums available to instantly gratify users.
 Thus, we promote the impatience that these digital spectrums create.

 Example: Within the holiday season users can order products online.
 This will require only a click to satisfy their impatience and there you have it — STG.
 Fewer people will go check the items they want by driving to various shopping malls, passing over the LTG process that may take several weeks.
 The latter case shows more patience, despite the fact these shoppers might never find the desired product in any of the malls they searched.

 LTG= Patience = Natural spectrum

-Example: Someone posts a cool video skateboarding on Facebook or YouTube.
-The poster will look for STG and check the amount of “likes” or “comments” he received with impatience behavior.
-Another kid starts to stake board, in the street, an after 3 weeks, a man tells him “I like those tricks” (A case of LTG showing more patience behavior)
+Example: Someone posts a cool skateboarding video on Facebook or YouTube.
+The one who posts will look for STG and impatiently check the amount of “likes” or “comments” he receives.
+Another kid starts to skate board in the street.
+After three weeks a man tells him, “I like those tricks” (a case of LTG showing more patient behavior).

-Texting someone through cell phones is also an STG, since one is looking forward to a reply right away instead of waiting a long time.
+Texting is also another STG.
+One is looking forward to quick reply with no expectation of a long wait.

-The problem with STG is that it makes impatient behavior obsolete and does not allows us to be persistent in our long term goals without waiting for incentives every five seconds.
+The problem with STG is that it makes patient behavior obsolete and does not allow us to be persistent in our long term goals without the benefit of incentives every five seconds.
 In today’s world most people have become STG and set aside LTG.
 With the use of technology it takes less time to gratify our emotions – there’s no wait.